Manta-Network/docs/docs/collator/SetupAndRun.md

 - **9616**: default (embedded-relay) kusama metrics port

 #### reverse proxy metrics over ssl with letsencrypt and nginx
+it is good practice to serve your metrics over:

+- **ssl**, so that their authenticity and provenance can be verified
+- **dns**, so that changes to your ip address don't require a pulse server update

+it also makes it much easier for an alert observer to work out which collators are performing well (or poorly) when they are looking at domain names like `calamari.awesome-host.awesome-collators.com` versus ip addresses and port combinations like `123.123.123.123:987` which may not make it obvious wich collator is being observed and wether the metric in question refers to the relay-chain or parachain.

-it is good practice to serve your metrics over ssl (so that their authenticity can be validated). an easy way to accomplish this is to install certbot and nginx and configure a reverse proxy listening on port 443 and proxying requests to the metrics ports.
+an easy way to accomplish this is to install certbot and nginx and configure a reverse proxy listening on port 443 and which proxies ssl requests to the local metrics ports.

 the example below assumes:
 - you administer the domain **example.com**